Yield: 8 twix cookies // Total Time: 1 hr. 15 min. // Disclaimer: This post includes affiliate links.

-- Of course!
-Obviously they will not be small batch anymore but small batch isn’t always what we need!
+Of course!
 I even more strongly recommend measuring by weight if you are going to double the recipe for the best results.

 Definitely!
 Cookie dough only gets better with time.
 You can keep the cookie dough tightly covered in the fridge for up to 3 days before baking.
 Just be sure to take the dough out of the fridge at least 30 minutes to 1 hour before you want to bake, so that it becomes soft enough to scoop again!

 how to store twix cookies

 Because we’re piling on some salted caramel sauce after the cookies get baked, they do need to be stored in the fridge once you add on the caramel.
 If you’re not a fan of cold cookies, you can let them sit out on the counter for 30 minutes – 1 hr. before eating them!
 Otherwise, the maximum amount of time they should be kept out safely is 2 hours.

 My recipes are all written in grams because it is the most accurate way to bake.
 When you use a kitchen scale, you ensure that your baked goods turn out as close to the written recipe as possible.
 Plus, the cleanup is way easier when using a scale!
 I will provide standard cup measurements but please note that I have not tested the recipe using cup measurements and therefore can not guarantee your recipe will come out how mine did.
 Here is my favorite kitchen scale.

 Ovens vary and fluctuate in temperature and might not always actually be at the temperature they claim to be at.
 If you love to bake like I do, I highly recommend getting an oven thermometer.
 They are super helpful for letting you know when your oven might be lying to you!
 I use this one.